SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-client-jersey-example`](./sda-commons-client-jersey-example/README.md)
 presents an example application that shows how to invoke services.

-Status:
-- Ready to use
-- When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.

 #### Forms

 The module [`sda-commons-shared-forms`](./sda-commons-shared-forms/README.md) adds all required dependencies to support `multipart/*` in Dropwizard applications.

 ## Usage